-Hoka One One Stinson STR 4 Review Facts
+Hoka One One Stinson STR 4 Reviewed & Rated Review Facts

-The outsole of this shoe has a redesigned underfoot specifically designed to tackle the trail.
+The outsole of the Hoka Stinson STR 4 has a redesigned underfoot specifically designed to tackle the trail.
 In order to raise the traction and grip of the outsole, a more aggressive lug system has been put in place.
 The entire underfoot is outfitted in snuggly packed lugs, yet has been designed to create a smooth feel on the roads and more grit and traction on the trails.
 Additionally, the outsole is wider and creates a more stable cradle for the foot.

 The upper of this shoe now comes with a more breathable mesh to increase comfort and ventilation.
 In general, the comfort of the Hoka has traditionally been attributed to the midsole of the shoe, but in this model, runners can expect to find a more much more breathable, comfortable upper because of the newer material and the addition of powerful overlays.
 The overlays create a more customizable fit for each athlete.
 It adds a snugness without feeling restrictive.

-This shoe weighs in at 11.8 ounces which makes this a less than lightweight running shoe.
+This shoe weighs in at 11.8 ounces which makes this a less than lightweight running Hoka Stinson STR 4.
 Although the CMEVA midsole foam is able to provide maximum cushioning without adding too much extra weight, there are so many stability features in this shoe that they can't help but add some extra weight to the equation.
 These are not a pair of shoes to run speed drills with, but they are able to go the distance.

 , the design of the shoe will keep your feet dry and cool.